-The following is a summary of other off-balance sheet arrangements at December 31, 2014:
+The following is a summary of other off-balance sheet arrangements at December 31, 2015:

-Amount of Commitment Expiration per Period (In millions) Other off-balance sheet arrangements Total amount Less than 1 year 1-3 years 3-5 years After 5 years Letters of credit and bank guarantees (a) \$ 812.3 \$ 358.6 \$ 260.4 \$ 134.4 \$ 58.9 Surety bonds (a) 1.6 1.6 Third party guarantees (b) 20.0 20.0 Total other off-balance sheet arrangements \$ 833.9 \$ 360.2 \$ 280.4 \$ 134.4 \$ 58.9
+Amount of Comi mitment Expiration per Pe eriod (In millions) Other off-balance sheet arrangements Total amount Less than 1 year 1-3 years 3-5 years After 5 years Letters of credit and bank guarantees (a) \$ 677.8 \$ 266.5 \$ 188.0 \$ 115.4 \$ 107.9 Surety bonds (a) 5.7 1.1 4.0 0.6 Third party guarantees (b) 20.0 20.0 Total other off-balance sheet arrangements \$ 703.5 \$ 287.6 \$ 192.0 \$ 115.4 \$ 108.5

-As collateral for our performance on certain sales contracts or as part of our agreements with insurance companies, we are liable under letters of credit, surety bonds and other bank guarantees.
-In order to obtain these financial instruments, we pay fees to various financial institutions in amounts competitively determined in the marketplace.
+(a) As collateral for our performance on certain sales contracts or as part of our agreements with insurance companies, we are liable under letters of credit, surety bonds and other bank guarantees.
 Our ability to generate revenue from certain contracts is dependent upon our ability to obtain these off-balance sheet financial instruments.
 These off-balance sheet financial instruments may be renewed, revised or released based on changes in the underlying commitment.
-Historically, our commercial commitments have not been drawn upon to a material extent; consequently, management believes it is not likely there will be claims against these commitments that will have a negative impact on our key financial ratios or our ability to obtain financing.
+Historically, our commercial commitments have not been drawn upon to a material extent; consequently, management believes it is not reasonably likely there will be material claims against these commitments.
+However, should these financial instruments become unavailable to us, our operations and liquidity could be negatively impacted.

-In August 2014 FMC Technologies entered into an arrangement to jointly guarantee the debt obligations under a revolving credit facility of FMC Technologies Offshore, LLC ("FTO Services"), our joint venture with Edison Chouest Offshore LLC.
-Information regarding our guarantee is incorporated herein by reference from Note 18 to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K.
+(b) In August 2014 FMC Technologies entered into an arrangement to jointly guarantee the debt obligations under a revolving credit facility of FTO Services, our joint venture with Edison Chouest Offshore LLC.
+Information regarding our guarantee is incorporated herein by reference from Note 12 to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K.